Boulder Dash (roller coaster): History

 Construction for the coaster began in June 1999 and was completed in May 2000.
 The ride cost $6 million and was built into the side of a mountain at Lake Compounce.
 In the four years prior to the ride's opening, Lake Compounce's owners had spent $40 million on improving the park.
 The opening of Boulder Dash helped increase attendance at Lake Compounce, which had suffered from declining attendance in prior years.

 During the 2007 off-season, about 80 percent of the ride was retracked, and some of the supports replaced, as part of a $3 million renovation.
 In addition, the end of the ride, which had an intentionally uneven track, was rebuilt.
 Lake Compounce bought PTC trains from Hersheypark's Wildcat for the 2008 season.
 For the 2017 season, Boulder Dash was retracked by Martin & Vleminckx to help smooth out rough patches and replace rotting wood.
 The retracking also removed the triple-up hill located near the end of the ride, replacing it with a double-up hill.
-For the 2023 season, 580 feet of the track was replaced with Titan Track by Great Coasters International and Skyline Attractions.
+For the 2023 season, 580 feet of the track was replaced with steel Titan Track by Great Coasters International and Skyline Attractions.
 For the 2024 season, an additional 280 feet of track was replaced.
 Before the 2025 season, more than 200 feet of Titan Track was added to the unbanked right turn before the halfway turnaround.
+Prior to the 2026 season, another 535 feet of track was replaced.
+This section continued from the 2023 addition at the start of the ride until right before the first double-up.